Sharad Navratri

 Why Grow Khetri in Sharad Navratri?

-• Growing Khetri in suitable quantity is a sign of bringing happiness, prosperity and peace to the house.
+- Growing Khetri in suitable quantity signifies happiness, prosperity, and peace in the house.

 What is the Significance of Khetri in Sharad Navratri?